Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Fusion Systems related to a Sylow -subgroup of

-We now construct some exotic fusion subsystems of $\fs_S(\mathrm{M})$ in a similar manner to the previous section, and persist with the same notations.
-As was the case there, we require an observation regarding the containment of some essentials in others and lean on MAGMA for the determination of all possible essential subgroups of a saturated fusion system $\fs$ supported on $S$.
+As in \cref{F3Sec}, before describing any exotic subsystems of $\mathcal{G}$, we require an observation regarding the containment of some essentials in others and lean on MAGMA for the determination of all possible essential subgroups of a saturated fusion system $\fs$ supported on $S$.
+The following proposition is verified computationally (see \cref{code}).